 One of the reasons I’m so passionate about spreading the word about the strengths-based approach is that I’ve seen the power of it in my life.
 I now know that I’m smack-bang in the middle of my Zone of Genius when I’m helping other people to discover theirs.
 My thriving is directly linked to helping other people thrive.

 So, if you’d like a little help to boost your strengths use, and find new ways to thrive, let’s talk.
 You can book a free, 30-minute discovery call with me to talk about what you need, and how working with me will help you succeed.
 Or, if you’re not quite ready for that, sign up to my newsletter, follow me on LinkedIn, or follow The Strengths Deck on LinkedIn, Facebook, and Instagram.
-You can also get your hands on your very own set of The Strengths Deck cards in the shop.
+You can also get your hands on your very own set of The Strengths Deck cards in the store.

 (1) Connoisseur: “You notice and appreciate beauty and excellence in the world, whether in nature, art, work or people.”